wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 We will use the second implementation, and explain how the datastructure works to enable efficient storing and sampling using priorities.
-This makes use of a **Sum Tree**, which is a specific case of a [**Segment Tree**](https://www.hackerearth.com/practice/data-structures/advanced-data-structures/segment-trees/tutorial/) data structure, which is consists of (quoting the previous linked resource):
+This makes use of a **Sum Tree**, which is a specific case of a [**Segment Tree**](https://www.hackerearth.com/practice/data-structures/advanced-data-structures/segment-trees/tutorial/) data structure, which consists of (quoting the previous linked resource):

 > "A Segment Tree is basically a binary tree used for storing
 > intervals or segments.
 Each node in the segment Tree represents